 After their first year at SMFA, many students live off-campus in one of Boston's diverse and interesting neighborhoods.
 The Office of Residential Life and Learning provides listings of available apartments, roommates, realtors, and alternative accommodations on their Off-Campus Housing website; plus, office resources to support your search, including telephones, Internet access, and bulletin boards.
 In general, if you plan to live off campus, you should start your housing search three to four months before the Fall Semester and two months before the Spring Semester.

-The café will have a fresh soup and salad bar, a sizzle station for burgers, fries, and other items, and a hot food bar with savory entrees and sides.
-Look for an assortment of freshly made packaged grab-and-go salads, sandwiches, and wraps, plus protein packs and yogurt parfaits.
-There will always be fresh fruit and snacks available as well as our popular hot and cold espresso drinks, chai lattes, hot teas, and hot coffee.
+The SMFA Café serves breakfast, lunch, and dinner during the week, and brunch on Saturdays and Sundays.
+It features a fresh soup and salad bar, a sizzle station for burgers, fries, and other items, and a hot food bar with savory entrees and sides.
+Look for an assortment of freshly made grab-and-go salads, sandwiches, and wraps, plus protein packs and yogurt parfaits.
+There's always fresh fruit and snacks available as well as our popular hot and cold espresso drinks, chai lattes, hot teas, and hot coffee.
 The café will also have an allergen free foods area at lunch and dinner.

 In addition to the café, SMFA students also have access to all dining locations on the Medford/Somerville campus, including Carmichael and Dewick-MacPhie Dining Centers, Commons Marketplace, Hodgdon Food-on-the Run, Hotung Café, Kindlevan Café, Mugar Café, Pax et Lox Kosher Deli, and Tower Café.
 More information can be found on the Tufts Dining website under "Where to Eat".

 Mondays – Thursdays: 8 am – 7 pm

 Saturdays and Sundays: 10 am – 3 pm, closed holiday weekends.

 2019-2020 Meal Plan